Arizona State vs. Washington State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Arizona State and its opponents have scored at least 53 points -- this matchup's over/under -- just two times this year.
+- Arizona State and its opponents have scored at least 54 points -- this matchup's point total -- only two times this season.

-- So far this season, 50% of Washington State's games (4/8) have had more combined points than Saturday's total of 53.

-- Saturday's over/under is 3.5 points lower than the two team's combined 56.5 points per game average.

-- This contest's over/under is nine points greater than the 44 these two squads combine to allow per game this season.
+- Washington State and its opponents have combined to score more than 54 points in four of eight games this season.

-- Sun Devils games have an average total of 52.1 points this season, 0.9 fewer than Saturday's over/under.
+- The combined points per game average of the two teams, 56.5, is 2.5 points above Saturday's over/under.

-- The 53-point over/under for this game is 5.3 points below the 58.3 points per game average total in Cougars games this season.
+- The 44 combined points per game that these two squads have allowed this season are 10 fewer than the 54 total in this contest.

+- The average total in Sun Devils games this season is 52.1, 1.9 points fewer than Saturday's over/under of 54 .

+- In 2021, games involving the Cougars have averaged a total of 58.3 points, 4.3 more than the set total in this contest.

 Arizona State Stats and Trends

-- Arizona State has played seven games, with three wins against the spread.

-- The Sun Devils have yet to cover the spread this season when favored by 16 points or more.
+- The Sun Devils have been favored by 16 points or more one time this season and have not covered the spread in any of them.

-- Arizona State's games this year have hit the over on three of six set point totals (50%).

-- Arizona State is 3-1 against the spread and 5-0 overall in games when it puts up more than 25.1 points.
+- Arizona State is 3-1 against the spread and 5-0 overall this season when the team scores more than 25.1 points.

-- In games that Arizona State piles up over 391.4 yards, the team is 3-2 against the spread and 5-1 overall.
+- When Arizona State churns out more than 391.4 yards, the team is 3-2 against the spread and 5-1 overall.

-- The Sun Devils have turned the ball over 10 times this season, five fewer than the Cougars have forced (15).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.